Unity-Technologies/com.unity.probuilder/Documentation~/modes.md

 ## The ProBuilder context

 You can use the ProBuilder context to access tools that control individual elements of the mesh.
 You can only activate the ProBuilder context if the GameObject you have selected has a ProBuilder component attached to it.
-The ProBuilder context is further divided into edit modes that define what you are selecting and editing.
+The ProBuilder context is further divided into edit modes that define the elements of the mesh you are selecting and editing.

-To change edit modes within the ProBuilder context, in the ****Tool Settings**** overlay, select a mode.
+To change edit modes within the ProBuilder context, in the **Tool Settings** overlay, select a mode.

 ![The ProBuilder context changes the options you can use in both the **Tools** and **Tool Settings** overlay to those that change individual parts of a ProBuilder object](images/ProBuilderContextOverlays.png)